CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"He will live ill who does not know how to die well." - Seneca</p>
+<p>"Inwardly, we ought to be different in all respects, but our exterior should conform to society." - Seneca</p>
 <!-- STOIC_QUOTE_END -->